 Other issuers haven't done away with foreign transaction fees entirely, but deleted them from specific cards.
 For example, Chase has been steadily increasing its number of offerings, boasting 13 cards that don't charge these fees.

 A play for customers

 What's behind all the changes?
 One driving force is the desire among issuers to stand out from the crowded credit card field.
 "The decision to eliminate foreign transaction fees provides clear value to our card members, especially at a time when other issuers are tacking on additional fees," says Kathryn Henry, a spokeswoman for Discover.

 If you don't have one of those cards or one with an EMV chip, not much has changed.
 "Consumers get whacked by the foreign transaction fees, bank teller fees and cash withdrawal fees every time they take money from a cash machine overseas," says Charles Leocha, publisher of ConsumerTraveler.com.

 The root of the costs

 For overseas purchases, Visa and MasterCard, which handle transactions between the foreign merchant or bank and the bank that issued your card, typically charge a 1 percent foreign transaction fee.
 Then, card-issuing banks may tack on their own charges.
 For example, Wells Fargo card users pay a 1 percent fee that goes to either Visa or MasterCard, along with a 2 percent fee charged by Wells Fargo, bringing the total fee to 3 percent.
-American Express doesn't use the Visa or MasterCard payment system, but the company charges its own foreign transaction fees of typically 2.7 percent.
+American Express doesn't use the Visa or MasterCard payment system, but on its fee-charging cards, the company tacks on its own foreign transaction fee, typically 2.7 percent.